opengeospatial/ontology-crs/discussion-paper.md

 While this first example may be simply seen as an inconvenience, the next example is currently not possible with GeoSPARQL 1.0:

-**Check whether all geometries in the given knowledge graph are in their respective CRS area of use**
+**Query 2: Check whether all geometries in the given knowledge graph are in their respective CRS area of use**

 This query might be resolved in at least the two following ways:
 * Definition of a new query function for the GeoSPARQL query language which returns the area of use of a CRS